3 Keys to Creating Better Fantasy Maps

 How Can You Do This?

 This doesn’t mean you need to be a master illustrator to create a visually appealing map.
-But you should invest some time learning the basics of how to draw the main features so it is at least visually compelling.
+But you should invest some time learning the basics of how to draw the main features, so it is at least visually compelling.
 This is why I created a Series of Free Tutorials where you can learn how to do this yourself.
 Or, if you’d rather not invest a lot of time learning how to draw you can use my Map Effects Fantasy Map Builder to create something with a few clicks and a bit of imagination.
-You also can commission a cartographer to draw a map for you, which can be a great option if you want to see your world imagined in a particular artist’s style.

 Happy Mapping!